SharePoint Designer Workflows retirement

-Big bomb land from Microsoft in July 2020 about classic SharePoint workflows roadmap.
+Big bomb land from Microsoft in July 2020 about usage of SharePoint Designer in Office 365.

-Microsoft plans to retire all classic SharePoint Designer workflows in a quite short term.
+Microsoft plans to retire all classic SharePoint Designer workflows in quite the short term for SharePoint Online.

 Classic SharePoint Designer workflows are relict of old, on-premise based times.
 In the past when most of the companies used SharePoint Servers to build internal collaboration spaces SharePoint Workflows 2010 was a crucial part of digital transformation.
 When collaboration moved to the cloud support for SharePoint workflows was continued At the same time Microsoft introduces modern process automation solution Power Automate (called Flow in the past.)